OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Fringed by Hyde Park and Green Park, Mayfair is as bucolic as it is wealthy.
-Encompassing some of the city’s – nay, the world’s – most expensive real estate, it’s no surprise that there are several notable hotels littered among the million-pound homes.
-From London landmark the Ritz, to historic Claridge’s, now you can choose one of the most famous spots to rest your head with the jetset.
+Encompassing some of the city’s – nay, the world’s – most expensive real estate, it’s no surprise that there are several notable hotels nudged among the million-pound homes.
+From London landmark the Ritz to historic Claridge’s, choose one of the capital’s most famous spots to rest your head.

 The Four Seasons name may conjure up images of New York, but the Mayfair offering is a world away from the bright lights of NYC.
 Located on Park Lane overlooking Hyde Park, its location is ideal for the super-rich, meaning you can expect a whole lot of luxury.
-Rightly so, as the hotel is designed by Pierre-Yves Rochon, one of the most celebrated hotel interior designers in the world.
-Rooms are luxury modern, with Art Deco touches in the mid-century furnishings and geometric mirrors.
+Rightly so, it’s designed by Pierre-Yves Rochon, one of the world’s most celebrated hotel designers.
+Rooms are luxurious and modern, with Art Deco touches, mid-century furniture and geometric mirrors.
 Grab a nightcap at the opulent Amaranto bar, before slipping into your plush bed and feeling the rest of the world slip away.

 It really doesn’t get fancier than this.
 The Ritz is a London institution, famed for its lavish decor and delicious afternoon teas.
 Both are worth a stay here, but it’s the atmosphere that will really captivate you.
 Always buzzing and the perfect spot for people-watching, a stay here will leave you feeling relaxed and pampered.
 As one of the world’s leading hotels, you can expect exceptional service and exquisite food – particularly at the Michelin-starred Ritz Restaurant, where you can enjoy a memorable evening dining on the modern British menu designed by chef John Williams MBE.

-At the cheaper end of the Mayfair scale, Flemings, spread across 13 classic townhouses, is big on guest experience.
-Sometimes simplicity is key: and here that means a timeless interior, excellent service and delicious food.
+At the cheaper end of the Mayfair scale (relatively), Flemings, spread across 13 classic townhouses, is big on guest experience.
+Sometimes simplicity is key.
+Here that means a timeless interior, excellent service and delicious food.
 With wood-panelled walls, jewel-toned velvet furnishings and a marble-clad lobby, stepping inside the gilded doors of Flemings certainly has a palatial air.
 Best of all, you can live like a royal without being completely out of pocket.

 Brown’s is steeped in history.
 Founded in 1837, it has played host to such famous guests as Agatha Christie, Oscar Wilde, Theodore Roosevelt and Napoleon III.
 Its interiors are a masterclass in understated elegance, expertly combining muted colour palettes and individualised wallpapers, with bespoke paintings and artefacts that speak to its rich history.
 Avoid the Tube and make use of the hotel’s chauffeured Bentley Mulsanne, though you won’t need to venture far for one of the best meals in town.
 Charlie’s is perfect for a special dinner: serving modern British fare from Michelin-star chef Adam Byatt, it’s the perfect place to lap up the hotel’s impeccable service.